 Nicklaus Children's Brain Institute offers a Neurogenetics Metabolic Clinic for infants and children with genetic metabolic disorders.
 Our multidisciplinary team consists of a geneticist, neurologist, metabolic dietitian, and nurse practitioner.
 The dietitian provides extensive nutrition education during routine outpatient clinic visits and works closely with team to develop an individualized plan of care.
 This program participates in Florida Expanded Newborn screening incentive to diagnose these disorders early and reduce many of the neurological complications.

-Nicklaus Children's Hospital, formerly Miami Children's Hospital, has a clinic especially for children with cancers affecting the brain.
+Nicklaus Children's Hospital has a clinic especially for children with cancers affecting the brain.
 The dietitian is part of a multidisciplinary team and provides comprehensive nutrition assessment and interventions for children while undergoing cancer treatment and recovery.